General Research Interests

 How useful is genomic data for predicting maladaptation to future climate?
 PDF

-The pace of climate change threatens to discouple adaptive variation and environmental optima of many natural populations.
+The pace of climate change threatens to decouple adaptive variation and environmental optima of many natural populations.
 Characterising the vulnerability of populations across a species range can be particularly useful to direct management priorities.
 Over the past decade, using genomic data to predict maladaptation of natural populations to future climate (i.e., genomic offset methods) have become increasingly widespread but with few instances where model predictions are validated with ground truth data.
 We use range-wide data across three conifer taxa to assess such methods.
 We validate these methods against two-year and 52-year growth and mortality measured in independent transplant experiments.
 Overall, we find that two common methods often better predict transplant performance than climatic or geographic distances.
 We also find that these models are surprisingly not improved using GEA candidates.
 Even with promising validation results, variation in model projections to future climates can make it difficult to identify the most maladapted populations using either method.

 Evaluating genomic data for management of local adaptation in a changing climate PDF